 Clear watery discharge occurs very commonly amongst many women.
-But, women generally tend to get worried if the clear watery discharge from their vagina is normal or does it point towards an underlying disease.
+But, women generally tend to get worried if the clear watery discharge from their genitalia is normal or does it point towards an underlying disease.

 Do you know when clear watery discharge occurs?

-Clear watery discharge occurs during many physiological conditions like during ovulation, during pregnancy and also after you have sexual intercourse.
+Clear watery discharge occurs during many physiological conditions like during ovulation, during pregnancy and also after you have intercourse.

 During such periods, clear watery discharge occurs mainly due to hormonal changes.
 Let us look in depth at all the causes of clear watery discharge.